Seattle property tax bills swing wildly by neighborhood. Here is how King County calculates them, where the model gets it wrong, and what to do.

 How are Seattle property taxes actually calculated?

 King County reassesses every Seattle property every year.
-The Assessor's mass-appraisal model weights square footage, year built, lot size, and a neighborhood-comp pull from recent sales.
-Seattle's levy districts then layer on top: the school district, transit, parks, and any local levies voters approved that cycle.
-For 2026, the combined rate runs around 0.99 percent of assessed value, with new and renewed voter-approved tax increases (Families/Education/Promise, Sound Transit, EMS, and others) driving the year-over-year jump.
+The Assessor's mass-appraisal model weights square footage, year built, lot size, and recent neighborhood sales.
+Levy districts layer on top: schools, transit, parks, and local levies voters approved that cycle.
+For 2026, the combined rate runs around 0.99 percent of assessed value, with new and renewed voter-approved tax increases (Families/Education/Promise, Sound Transit, EMS) driving the year-over-year jump.

 What the model does not do is account for the things buyers actually price.
 It does not know that the back of your Greenwood lot faces Aurora.
 It does not see the original 1948 wiring or the slope of a Magnolia driveway.
-It runs the formula and produces a value, and that value gets multiplied by the rate to produce the bill that lands in your mortgage escrow each spring.
+It runs the formula, produces a value, and the rate turns it into the bill that lands in your escrow each spring.

 Where does the Assessor get Seattle wrong?

-The first is micro-neighborhood overshoot.
-Seattle's hottest blocks have seen sales that drag nearby values up sharply.
-A renovated craftsman closing for $1.6 million in central Ballard can pull the surrounding model upward, even for the un-renovated 1925 home a half-block away that has not been touched in decades.
-You end up assessed against a market that is not really yours.
+A renovated craftsman closing for $1.6 million in central Ballard can pull the surrounding model up, even for an un-renovated 1925 home a half-block away.
+You end up assessed against a market that is not yours.

-The second is arterial and commercial-edge drag.
-Seattle's grid puts a meaningful share of single-family lots within a block of an arterial, a commercial strip, or a transit corridor.
-Buyers price these locations at a discount, and the model is not always sharp about which side of the line your home sits on.
+Seattle's grid puts many single-family lots within a block of an arterial or transit corridor.
+Buyers price these at a discount; the model is not always sharp about which side of the line you sit on.

-The third is the 2021-2022 peak-buyer problem.
-Owners who bought at the top are often still assessed near their purchase price even as comparable sales nearby have softened.
-If you bought in 2021 or 2022 and the most recent comparable sales on your block are coming in below your assessed value, the gap is exactly what an appeal addresses.
+Owners who bought at the top are often still assessed near their purchase price even as nearby sales have softened.
+If your block comps come in below your assessed value, that gap is what an appeal addresses.

 What does a Seattle appeal actually look like?